Why Increasingly More Western Students Choose to Study Medicine Abroad

 Brexit increased students’ interest in non-EEA countries

-In 2016, Brexit actually increased the interest of students going abroad because the GMC stated they’d be implementing the United Kingdom Medical Licensing Assessment (UKMLA) to all graduates from 2024-25 (originally it was announced to be implemented in 2019, but was later pushed forward to 2024-25).
+In 2016, Brexit actually increased the interest of students going to study medicine abroad because the GMC stated they’d be implementing the United Kingdom Medical Licensing Assessment (UKMLA) to all graduates from 2024-25 (originally it was announced to be implemented in 2019, but was later pushed forward to 2024-25).
 This meant that wherever someone graduates from, they will all be subject to the same rules upon registering in the UK and will need to take this exam.

 Presently, graduates from the European Economic Area (EEA) are still exempt from sitting the UKMLA due to bilateral agreements that recognise their qualifications.
 However, this exemption is becoming less important for candidates since everyone will soon have to sit the licensing exam.